wjhopper/PBS-R-Manual/basics.md

 In summary, name your arguments.

 #### Special Arguments {-}
 You may have noticed that in the "Usage" section, the `as.matrix` and the `is.matrix` functions have an argument called  `...`.
 In fact, many R functions have such an argument.
-A full discussion of the `...` construct is beyond the scope of this guide (or the ellipsis, if you're trying to Google it) is beyond the scope of this guide.
-For our purposes, we can understand it as a special "catch all" device for any parameters inputs that aren't otherwise explicitly declared.
-The `...` is used to enable argument passing between functions: it allows one function to capture arguments intended for another function, and send them directly to the other function, without ever know what the names of the arguments for the other function.
+A full discussion of the `...` construct (or the ellipsis, if you're trying to Google it) is beyond the scope of this guide.
+For our purposes, we can understand it as a special "catch all" device for any inputs whose names aren't explicitly declared ahead of time.
+The `...` is used to enable argument passing between functions: it allows one function to capture arguments intended for another function, and send them directly to the other function, without ever knowing the names of the arguments for the other function.
 Neat!

 #### Examples {-}
 The last section of the `matrix` help page we will look at  is "Examples" sections